Yandex Cloud

 1. In the management console, select the folder the cluster is in.

-2. Go to Managed Service for ClickHouse.
+2. Navigate to the Managed Service for ClickHouse service.

-If you do not have the Yandex Cloud CLI installed yet, install and initialize it.
+If you do not have the Yandex Cloud CLI yet, install and initialize it.

-By default, the CLI uses the folder specified when creating the profile.
+The folder used by default is the one specified when creating the CLI profile.
 To change the default folder, use the yc config set folder-id <folder_ID> command.
-You can also set a different folder for any specific command using the --folder-name or --folder-id parameter.
+You can also set a different folder for any specific command using the --folder-name or --folder-id options.

-yc managed-clickhouse shards delete <shard_name> \
+yc managed-clickhouse shards delete \

 1. Open the current Terraform configuration file describing your infrastructure.

-For information on how to create such a file, see Creating a cluster.
+For more on how to create this file, see Creating a cluster.

 3. Make sure the settings are correct.